 Cataracts are something the human race has been dealing with for a long time.
 Archaeologists have even uncovered tools from ancient Rome that were used for removing them.
 Even ancient people looked for and found ways of dealing with this common eye condition that is most commonly associated with aging.
 The good news is that these eye nuisances can be treated much more easily and safely in modern times that they were 2,000 years ago.

-A cataract is a cloudy area on the normally clear lens of your eye.
+A cataract is a cloudy area in the normally clear lens of your eye.
 The clouds are caused by protein changes in the lens.
-If someone has particularly thick cataracts, their vision may look like viewing things through a frosted or foggy window.
+If someone has particularly dense cataracts, their vision may look like viewing things through a frosted or foggy window.
 This can make it difficult to read, drive, see at night, and even read the expressions on other people's faces.

 How are Cataracts Treated?

-Most of the time, cataracts develop slowly over years, and your eye doctor may see them there at your annual eye exams for a long time before anything really needs to be done about them.
+Most of the time, cataracts develop slowly over years, and your eye doctor may see them at your annual eye exam for a long time before anything really needs to be done about them.
 When they do eventually begin to interfere with your vision, your optometrist will likely recommend using stronger lighting at home, and wearing special sunglasses when you are out and about during the day.
-Once the cataracts start interfering with how you perform your daily activities, which they will eventually, you will need cataract surgery to remove them.
+Once the cataracts start interfering with how you perform your daily activities, which they eventually do, you will need cataract surgery to remove them.